Why is it best to photograph newborns under 2 weeks old?

 How much does it cost to have portraits taken by you?

-I only ask for a reservation fee of $150 for newborn sessions and $100 for all other sessions, and this is given back as credit towards purchases.
+I only ask for a reservation fee of $100 or $150, depending on your session type, and this is given back as credit towards purchases.
 I believe that customers can only decide on what purchases they would like to make upon seeing their portraits, so this is decided during your Ordering Session approximately 2 weeks after your photo shoot.
-I find that most customers tend to spend between $800-1200 on a print/digital collection and those who are also after some Wall Decor may choose to spend more.
+I find that most customers tend to spend between $800-1200 which gives you 10-15 of your favourite photographs fully edited and in your choice of Wall Decor, Professional Prints or Digital Files.
+Payment Plans are available.

 I'm worried I'll love too many photos, what if I can't afford them all?